iferminm/iferminm.github.io/content/Blog/evolve.md

 learning and gaining knowledge and then putting it in practice you will gain experience and know what works, what doesn't work and what work betters under some condittions.

-> Knowledge is nothing if you don't apply it in the real world.
+> Knowledge is of no value unless you put it into practice.
+> — Anton Chekhov

 You might be asking what casused me to reflect on this, well, some time ago I wrote about *The evilness of None* and how it is a bad practice to `return None` or `return null` from functions when you're expecting the output to meet